-- Liaise with and advise Associate Deans on relevant quality management and enhancement processes, e.g., the Learning and Teaching Strategy action plan and delegated validation, monitoring and review activities. - Share information and best practice on developments and approaches via the University's deliberative structures (committees). - Identify and realise opportunities to engage learners and other stakeholders in feedback and evaluation of learning and teaching activities. - Lead and encourage support for learning and teaching research, scholarship and knowledge transfer activities, including support for Fellowship project activities, dissemination of research and participation in developments related to learning and teaching. - Present University learning and teaching developments, research and evaluation of projects and developments at regional, national and international conferences and events concerned with learning and teaching, and publication of articles in relation to the above as appropriate. - Take a lead on identification of external funding opportunities and coordination of consultancy-related knowledge transfer activities. - Mentor Fellows, and work alongside them, to advocate and embed the Taught Degrees Framework28 in the University through application, communication and dissemination. - Liaise regularly with the CLT team to keep abreast of new learning and teaching practices and to ensure synergy between Faculty developments and University-wide plans. - Represent the University at regional, national and international conferences and events concerned with teaching and learning as appropriate.
+- Liaise with and advise Associate Deans on relevant quality management and enhancement processes, e.g., the Learning and Teaching Strategy action plan and delegated validation, monitoring and review activities. - Share information and best practice on developments and approaches via the University's deliberative structures (committees). - Identify and realise opportunities to engage learners and other stakeholders in feedback and evaluation of learning and teaching activities. - Lead and encourage support for learning and teaching research, scholarship and knowledge transfer activities, including support for Fellowship project activities, dissemination of research and participation in developments related to learning and teaching. - Present University learning and teaching developments, research and evaluation of projects and developments at regional, national and international conferences and events concerned with learning and teaching, and publication of articles in relation to the above as appropriate. - Take a lead on identification of external funding opportunities and coordination of consultancy-related knowledge transfer activities. - Mentor Fellows, and work alongside them, to advocate and embed the Taught Degrees Framework in the University through application, communication and dissemination. - Liaise regularly with the CLT team to keep abreast of new learning and teaching practices and to ensure synergy between Faculty developments and University-wide plans. - Represent the University at regional, national and international conferences and events concerned with teaching and learning as appropriate. - Contribute to the Digital Learning Strategy Group and other institutional fora as appropriate.

-26 Applications for both Fellowship schemes are invited annually in December and considered by an academic panel.
+4 Applications for both Fellowship schemes are invited annually in December and considered by an academic panel.